Dhyno/integration/README.md

-next to do->how to get toping list order from user then assign it to object and send it to api
+next to do: add feature